OsamahDev1/laravel-gcp-integration/README.md

-# Laravel Dynamic Integrations
+# Laravel GCP Integration

-A Laravel package for creating dynamic API integrations with artisan commands and facades.
-This package allows you to quickly create integration classes for any API service and use them through a dynamic facade system.
+A Laravel package for creating dynamic GCP integrations with artisan commands and facades.
+This package allows you to quickly create integration classes for GCP Application Integration and other API services, using them through a dynamic facade system.

 ## Features

 - 🚀 **Dynamic Facade**: Call integrations like `Integration::GcpIntegration()`
 - 🛠️ **Artisan Command**: Generate integration classes with `php artisan make:integration`
-- 🔧 **Flexible Configuration**: Support for multiple authentication methods
+- �� **GCP Optimized**: Built specifically for Google Cloud Platform integrations
 - 📦 **Portable**: Easy to move between projects
 - 🎯 **IDE Friendly**: Full autocomplete and type hints
 - ⚡ **Simple**: Clean, intuitive API